Expand

 The market for private company equity securities, often referred to as the "secondary market," continues to expand.
 Sales of employee shares to a third party in a secondary market transaction can introduce unique accounting challenges.

 It is also important to understand the relationship between the company and the third party in the transaction.
-If the third party has a pre-existing economic interest in the company, the third party is presumed to be acting on behalf of the company as described in SC 1.4.
-In such a situation, unless the payment is clearly for another purpose, the excess of the purchase price over the fair value of the shares would be considered compensation for employee services.
-In that case, the company would reflect the transaction as a contribution of the excess purchase price from the economic interest holder and payment of compensation to the employee.
+If the third party has a pre-existing economic interest in the company, the third party is presumed to be acting on behalf of the company as described in SC 1.4, and any excess of the purchase price over the fair value of the equity interest would be considered compensation to the employees for their services, unless the payment is clearly made for another economic benefit that the third party receives.
+The company would reflect the transaction as a contribution of the excess purchase price from the economic interest holder and payment of compensation to the employee or former employee.
+However, if the third party has only a de minimis ownership interest it may be reasonable to conclude that the buyer is acting independently rather than on behalf of the entity, and any excess of the purchase price of the shares or other equity instruments from the employee over their fair value may not be considered compensatory.

 Expand Expand